 - Consider practical marriage resources like these to bring new life back to your marriage.

 - If your spouse is open to it, consider talking through your tough marriage issues and setting marriage goals together.
-By the way, click here to get a free Marriage Goals Worksheet.
+I highly recommend this goal setting course designed just for couples.

 I’m praying for you today, and for your marriage!